crcn/tandem-old/docs/mvp/README.md

 #### Todos

-- `completed: false` shows as completed (false probably not looked at as falsy)
 - <preview /> special element
   - used to render instance -- lives in instance file
 - compile spread operator